 Don’t panic, and don't try to become an expert overnight.
 I can tell you from experience that my first self-closing felt like a marathon, but it gets significantly easier on the second, third, and fourth time through the process (and every subsequent time after that).

-Closing your real estate deal doesn't have to be difficult, but it is important to go slow and ensure you're completing each process step correctly.
+Closing your real estate deal doesn't have to be difficult, but it is important to proceed with caution and ensure you're completing each process step correctly.

 Unfortunately, I can't provide the exact legal documents and instructions for every one of your closings because I'm not an attorney, and endless variables can affect your closing documents.